Grizzly Lake Trail

 20.9 mi 33.7 km • Point to Point • 834 ft Ascent 254.26 m Ascent

 6.8 mi 10.9 km • Out and Back • 967 ft Ascent 294.8 m Ascent

-(2.6 miles from the road).
-The trail climbs steeply up and over a narrow ridge to Grizzly Lake and continues along Straight Creek to the junction.
+“Steep trail goes up and over a ridge to gorgeous Grizzly Lake and continues along its outlet stream.”— Tom Carter

 From the trailhead, the trail immediately fords Obsidian Creek and crosses a marshy meadow.
 At the .4-mile mark, the trail enters a series of switchbacks and steeply climbs 300 feet in the next .2 miles, levels a bit, then climbs another 200 feet, reaching the trail highpoint at the 1.6-mile mark.
 As you climb the hill think about this – following the 1988 forest fires, pictures of this hill were splashed across newspapers and TV screens.
 A previous forest fire had left this area with a lot of dead snags and fallen logs.
 When the 1988 fires ripped through here, there was plenty of dry, dead fuel to burn.
 This “twice-burned” hill had a devastated, moon-scape appearance.
 The news media had a feeding frenzy, combing the hill for best angle to make the fires look as destructive as possible.
 Their pictures, together with fire-burned acreage totals, gave many Americans the false impression that Yellowstone had been completely torched.